WOOD-FM: History

 The station originally signed on as WMUS-FM in November 1947.
 It was originally on 100.5 on the FM dial.
 WMUS-FM was Muskegon's first FM station and came on the air just a few months after its AM sister, WMUS.
 By 1950, WMUS-FM had gone dark, but the station was revived in November 1962.
 It had moved to its current frequency of 106.9 MHz and a power of 2,850 watts, gradually increased to the current 50,000 watts over the years.
 WMUS-FM's original programming consisted of a simulcast of its AM sister station.

 In 1965, WMUS changed format from middle of the road (MOR) to country music as "Top Gun Radio".
 Rather than continue to simulcast, WMUS-FM separated programming and adopted the new call sign WFFM.
 In a "storecast" arrangement with Hasper's, a local grocery-store chain, WFFM aired instrumental easy listening music in monaural sound, interspersed with promotional announcements about Hasper's.

 The WMUS-FM call letters returned to 106.9 in 1970 and the station resumed its simulcast of the AM's country format.
 FM stereo broadcasting was added in 1975.
 WMUS-AM-FM was the main affiliate and flagship station for the Grand Valley State Laker football radio network.
 Eventually the AM and FM signals switched roles, with the 50,000-watt stereo FM signal becoming the primary station and AM 1090 becoming the simulcast.

 The AM-FM simulcast ended in April 2001 when AM 1090 changed to a news/talk format.
 The AM station took the call sign WKBZ which once belonged to one of WMUS' biggest competitor stations.

 At noon on January 5, 2011, WMUS-FM ended its country sound.
-It then switched to a news/talk format, simulcasting sister station WOOD 1300 AM.
+It then switched to a news/talk format, simulcasting sister station WOOD (1300 AM).
 It turned off the stereo equipment and broadcasts in mono, better suited to a spoken word format.
 At the same time the WMUS calls and format were moved to 107.9 FM.
 It acts primarily to fill in gaps in the AM station's signal.
-Despite WOOD's power (20,000 watts) and West Michigan's mostly flat land, it had always been all but unlistenable in Muskegon, Holland and other areas west of Grand Rapids.
+Despite West Michigan's flat land (with near-perfect ground conductivity) WOOD had always been all but unlistenable in Muskegon, Holland and other areas west of Grand Rapids even after quadrupling its power to 20,000 watts in 2003.